-Home » Computer Guides » Windows Guides » Windows 11 24H2 Network Sharing Not Working.
+Home » Computer Guides » Windows 11 Network Sharing Not Working.

 It affects both Windows 11 Home and Pro versions.
 But only after updating to 24H2.
 Earlier versions of Windows 11 work just fine.

-Windows 11 24H2 can’t access your network shares.
-In deed, it may not even be able to find them on your local network.
+After installing the 24H2 update you may well find that Windows 11 can’t access network shares.
+It may not even be able to find them on your local network.

-Uh-oh, Windows cannot access – Check the spelling of the name.
+Uh-oh, Windows cannot access a network share – Check the spelling of the name.
 Otherwise there might be a problem with your network

 Enter Network Credentials - Windows 11 24H2